 See a Provider After-Hours and on the Weekend

 Advanced Urgent Care & Occupational Medicine is open everyday – 8am to 8pm.
 This is especially convenient when practice and games are after 5pm or on the weekends when your primary care physician’s office is closed.
 With on-site x-ray and providers who are trained to treat all ages, we are here for you and your family.
-We have locations in Brighton, Northglenn, and Fort Lupton.
+We have locations in Brighton, Northglenn, Fort Lupton, Stapleton, Lafayette, Westminster, and Broomfield.
 Check wait times at the clinic before you arrive by clicking here.